ROS1 Cheatsheet

 self.server.publish_feedback(feedback)

-result.sequence = feedback.sequence
+result.sequence = feedback.partial_sequence

 self.server.set_succeeded(result)